 - NOTE - During pandemic and time frames of physical distancing, CSEAP will release records via DocuSign.
 DocuSign may be the only means of records release during time frames of physical distancing.

-We are UNABLE to send records to a P.O.
-Boxes or email addresses.
+We are UNABLE to send records to P.O.
+Boxes.

 We are unable to accommodate same-day record requests or walk-in record requests due to our ethical and clinical responsibilities to review the record prior to releasing it to you.
 Again, the record release process may require up to 4 weeks to complete.